|

 GPS_Std firmware can be downloaded below.
 See the Additional

-for more details on how to wire the system and use
+details on how to wire the system and use the

 VERSION